 Skills needed: Tailoring an existing computer system to an organization’s current needs, configuring hardware and software, installing and testing new computer systems, training co-workers to use a system and writing technology manuals.5

 2. Database administrator.
-According to the Bureau of Labor Statistics, there are .26 job seekers for every active job in this field— those with the skills to maintain database software are in a strong position.6
+According to the Bureau of Labor Statistics, , this position is in high demand and firms sometimes have difficulty finding qualified workers— those with the skills to maintain database software are in a strong position.6

 Career Example: Developing programs and reports to support accounting applications and systems.